Jacqueline de Montbel d'Entremont: Second marriage

 Jacqueline took refuge with her mother at Briord where she met her old friend the Savoy poet Marc-Claude de Buttet and Théodore de Bèze, previously part of the 'brigade of poets' who were the forerunners of La Pléiade of Ronsard, who she had previously known at the Louvre.
 De Buttet had taken refuge in his village at Tresserve beside Lac du Bourget - he had been a protégé of Odet de Coligny and Margaret of France.
 He chose Béatrix Pacheco Da Silva as his muse and his platonic love, giving her the alter-ego of Amalthea.
 Twelve years later, Jacqueline d'Entremont arrived at Henry II's court and took over from her mother as de Buttet's muse on her return from Brussels.
 She may also have taken over the pseudonym of Amalthea, though historians are still divided on which woman exactly is behind that name.

 Théodore de Bèze was then a Protestant minister in Geneva, famous for his conviction and eloquence - he converted the countess of Entremont to Protestantism and she went on to abjure Catholicism officially at the Duke of Savoy's high court.
 Bèze was also a close friend of admiral Gaspard II de Coligny, leader of the French Protestants.
 They both took part in the Colloquy of Poissy between 9 and 26 September 1561, disputing with Catholic theologians.

-Despite the Colloquy's setbacks, Bèze and Coligny went on to get the twelve-year-old Francis II to sign the Edict of January 1562, also known as the Edict of Tolerance, which gave French Protestants official legal recognition and the right to gather for worship in certain villages.
+Despite the Colloquy's setbacks, Bèze and Coligny went on to get the twelve-year-old Charles IX to sign the Edict of January 1562, also known as the Edict of Tolerance, which gave French Protestants official legal recognition and the right to gather for worship in certain villages.
 However, this settlement was broken by the Massacre of Wassy by Francis, Duke of Guise's troops on 1 March 1562 and the religious wars broke out again.
 Francis was stabbed by an assassin on 18 February 1563 and died of his wounds six days later - in his Histoire Eccleésiatique, Bèze wrote that "Solemn thanks were rendered with great rejoicings" for Francis' death.